woocommerce/woocommerce/docs/high-performance-order-storage/guide-large-store.md

 Now, start the migration by enabling synchronization by toggling on the "**Enable compatibility mode**" checkbox.

-Right after enabling synchronization, you can start migrating past orders from the post tables to the new HPOS tables via CLI using the `wp wc cot sync` command.
+Right after enabling synchronization, you can start migrating past orders from the post tables to the new HPOS tables via CLI using the `wp wc hpos sync` command.

 In case you see any errors, turning off the sync, or interrupting the sync CLI job is considered safe.
 You can resume once you have resolved the error (or if the error was unrelated to the sync process).

-Optionally, you can also run the verify command (`wp wc cot verify_cot_data --verbose`) to check that data migrated is as expected.
+Optionally, you can also run the verify command (`wp wc hpos verify_cot_data --verbose`) to check that data migrated is as expected.

 Important: Even if the CLI job has completed, don't turn off synchronization just yet.
 For a production site, we recommend disabling sync progressively: disabling sync on read and then fully disabling sync.